-The Company’s records indicated that there are 3 ordinary unsecured creditors with claims estimated at $79,534.00.
+The Company’s records indicated that there are 7 ordinary unsecured creditors with claims estimated at $448,975 of which three (3) are related creditors totalling $161,285.

 I advise the above list might change pending on further documents and proof of debts received from creditors.